loudiyavikas/loudiyavikas/README.md

 - 👋 Hi, I’m @loudiyavikas
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning java language and DSA
+- 🌱 I’m currently learning java language,SQL and DSA
 - 💞️ I’m looking to collaborate on microsoft
 - 📫 How to reach me